-Target 16: Relevant alternative data sources for surveillance and early threat detection have been fully explored (usefulness, data quality, potential for record linkage, etc.) and, if found to add value, are ready to be incorporated and used.
+Target 16: Relevant alternative data sources for surveillance and early threat detection have been explored and, if found to add value, are ready to be incorporated and used.

 Access to, and linkage with, a variety of pre-existing databases may enable more effective detection of EU treats, especially those caused by new syndromes and pathogens, or of unusual disease trends.
 The main advantage would be the relatively low cost of using data already collected for other purposes and possibly also improved timeliness of threat assessment.
 Furthermore, linking to other databases can possibly be used to test hypotheses of public health relevance such as: 1) effectiveness, impact and/or safety of interventions (e.g. vaccines), or 2) analyses of risk factors for disease occurrence (e.g. ecological studies, cohort studies, nested case-control studies).
 Existing datasets may contain much more comprehensive information than surveillance records; however, their value could be limited by data quality issues and, in some instances, data protection issues.